 - People can’t smoke marijuana inside the passenger compartment of a car or truck while it’s on a public road.

-Driving Rules in place after Proposal 1 to legalize Marijuana in Michigan
+Marijuana and Driving Laws in place after Proposal 1 in Michigan

-These driving rules reflect the new pot law, Proposal 1, which was passed on November 6, 2018 (whose official name is the “Michigan Regulation and Taxation of Marijuana Act”) and which will allow people 21 and over to possess and use marijuana.
+These marijuana and driving laws reflect the new pot law, Proposal 1, which was passed on November 6, 2018 (whose official name is the “Michigan Regulation and Taxation of Marijuana Act”) and which will allow people 21 and over to possess and use marijuana.

 The rules also reflect the Michigan Medical Marijuana Act of 2008.